benkates/whispr-dashboard-app/README.md

 - `shadcn/ui` components use default component styling
 - No Tailwind implementation of design spec from Figma document
 - ApexCharts vs. a custom d3.js approach (allow for more customization)
+  - The visualization choices are explained in the Figma document's comments.
+ApexCharts allowed for an easy implementation of these.

+### GitHub Copilot

+GitHub Copilot was used for small, repeatable coding tasks and is otherwise noted in the comments when it was used.
+It was not used for large development tasks or architecture decisions.

 ### Note about `shadcn/ui`